Study data for glioblastoma treatment confirms safety and tolerability profile

 The study also delivered encouraging preliminary efficacy data for further evaluation, demonstrating a median overall survival (OS) of 13 months from the initiation of treatment in the recurring setting, or 23 months from initial diagnosis.

-Given that GBM has a median survival from initial diagnosis of 12-15 months, the overall survival improvement trend seen in this patient population, the company said this clearly warrants further evaluation in a larger patient population.
+Given that GBM has a median survival from initial diagnosis of 12-15 months, the overall survival improvement trend seen in this patient population, Telix Pharmaceuticals said this clearly warrants further evaluation in a larger patient population.

 Related Content